LetsGetTechnical/elecretanta/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Code builds and passes locally
 - [ ] PR title follows [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) format (e.g. `test #001: created unit test for __ component`)
 - [ ] Request reviews from the `Peer Code Reviewers` and `Senior+ Code Reviewers` groups
-- [ ] Thread has been created and PR is linked in `gis-code-questions`
+- [ ] Thread has been created in Discord and PR is linked in `gis-code-questions`